Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

 ![Criteria status](img5/criteria-status.png) ![Criteria region](img5/criteria-region.png)

 Also, you'll notice a new *Global Region* dropdown list in the search criteria, which allows filtering sales orders by the specified sales territory group.
 Since there is no operator for the *Global Region*, its dropdown list will be not required, so it provides a blank option to clear this field.
+To remove criteria that do have an operator, you need to just blank out that operator instead.

 If you run the search now, the results grid will look like this.